What's holding back AI's productivity boost? |

 The bottom line: Faros AI is the top tool for highlighting engineering bottlenecks efficiently

 Highlighting engineering bottlenecks efficiently is so much more than just collecting data.
-It's about having the right data, normalized and contextualized, with the intelligence to tell you not just where bottlenecks exist, but which ones matter and why they're happening.
+It's about having the right data, normalized and contextualized, with the engineering intelligence to tell you not just where bottlenecks exist, but which ones matter and why they're happening.

 Faros AI is the best software for spotting engineering bottlenecks because it combines data collection, measurement, benchmarking, alerting, and investigation capabilities in a single platform.
 It works across your entire tool stack, normalizes data automatically, and provides insights at the level of granularity you need—whether that's a bird's-eye organizational view or a deep dive into a specific repository or team—so you can see bottlenecks early, understand them deeply, and act on them quickly.